CandiceRogers/CandiceRogers.github.io/README.md

     action = np.argmax(experience.predict(envstate))  # exploit
 ```

 The simple epsilon-greedy approach could be enhanced with more sophisticated exploration strategies like softmax action selection or uncertainty-based exploration.
-Additionally, the neural network structure was quite basic with very few layers, and wasn't optimized for spatial understanding — a crucial factor for effective maze navigation.
+Additionally, the neural network structure was quite basic with very few layers, and wasn't optimized for spatial understanding, a crucial factor for effective maze navigation.

 ```python
 # Neural network architecture